 Be sure to talk with your dietitian about how much protein you need.

-If you do need to follow a lower protein diet, there are some breads out there for you.
+If you do need to follow a low protein diet, there are some breads out there for you.

 Best Bread for Kidney Disease and Diabetes

 Can people with diabetes and kidney disease still have bread?
-It may seem like the answer is a hard and fast no.
+It may seem like the answer is no from what you may hear or read online.

+An important nutrient in bread that can be helpful for people with kidney disease and diabetes is fiber.
 Fiber can help keep blood sugars at a stable level and can keep us feeling fuller for longer.
+(16)

-Aim for a bread with 3 or more grams of fiber per slice.
+Try to aim for a bread with at least 3 grams of fiber per slice when possible.

 It may be harder to control blood sugar spikes when there is too much added sugar in a product.